 About the Deluxe Vertical Milling Column

-With this 3480 (3485 metric) attachment the Sherline lathe can be quickly and easily converted into a small milling machine.
+With this attachment, the Sherline lathe can be quickly and easily converted into a small milling machine.
 The attachment consists of a steel dovetailed vertical column with a solid aluminum base that attaches to the bed of the lathe in place of the headstock.
 The headstock then mounts to a dovetailed saddle on the vertical column.
 The saddle is raised and lowered to control the depth of cut by turning a handwheel.
-On the deluxe version a 2-1/2″ adjustable “zero” handwheel replaces the standard handwheel.
+On the deluxe version, a 2-1/2″ adjustable “zero” handwheel replaces the standard handwheel.
 Parts to be machined are mounted on the crosslide.

 New Feature!
 Vertical milling columns now include an oil reservoir on the saddle nut to keep the leadscrew lubricated.

-This most economical way to get into milling.
-Most standard vertical milling operations can be performed with this attachment, with only size being the basic limitation.
+This is the most economical way to get into milling.
+Most standard vertical milling operations can be performed with this attachment, with size being the basic limitation.
 Conversion from the lathe to milling takes less than one minute.
 Almost all Sherline milling accessories may be used with the setup.
-At a later date, should you wish to upgrade to a complete vertical milling machine, the column will fit the Sherline XY bases (P/N 5200/5210, or 5401/5411).
-This offers a cost savings compared to purchasing a complete vertical milling machine, because you save the cost of a second headstock, motor and speed control.
+At a later date, should you wish to upgrade to a complete vertical milling machine, the column will fit the 10″ XY-base or 12″ XY-base.
+This offers cost savings compared to purchasing a complete vertical milling machine because you save the cost of a second headstock, motor and speed control.